SkiFire13/fmcps-assignment1/report.typ

 and if it doesn't provide a counterexample.

-As usual, it is easier to try to falsify the formula and look for a counterexample, rather than proving that the formula always holds.
+As usual, it's easier to try to falsify the formula and look for a counterexample, rather than proving that the formula always holds.
 By falsifying the formula we get:

 $
   not and.big_(i=1)^n (#G #F f_i -> #G #F g_i)